TMJ Disorder: Comprehensive Chiropractic Care for TMJ

 Applying warm, moist heat or ice to the face can help to relieve the pain.
 Your doctor, dentist, or physiotherapist will show you how to do exercises that stretch and strengthen your jaw muscles.

-Dr. Freund or Dr. Gopaul use the Atlas Orthogonal Technique.
+Dr. Gopaul uses the Atlas Orthogonal Technique.
 This adjusts the atlas vertebra located on the top of the spine.
 Its function is to support the head.
 If it is misaligned, the rest of the spine is too.
 The adjustment involves gentle pressure being applied to the atlas vertebra.
 Once the adjustment is complete, the rest of the spine and joints fall back.
 The tension and stress in the TMJ are relieved.
 Your jaw can begin to heal and eventually reach complete functionality.